-Esomeprazole is a medication used in the treatment of heartburn and stomach ulcers.
-It is also used to protect your stomach lining from medications such as ibuprofen, naproxen and diclofenac.
-It works by reducing the amount of acid produced by the stomach.
-Esomeprazole can come in many different formulations; however, tablets are the most common and small amounts can be purchased from a pharmacy, as well as shops and supermarkets.
+Esomeprazole is a medication used to treat heartburn and stomach ulcers.
+It is also used to protect the stomach lining from medications such as ibuprofen, naproxen, and diclofenac.
+Esomeprazole works by reducing the amount of acid produced by the stomach.
+Tablets are the most common formulation, and small amounts can be purchased from pharmacies, shops, and supermarkets.

 Esomeprazole is for use by adults over the age of 18.
 When used for the treatment of a stomach ulcer, it may be combined with antibiotic medication to treat a bacteria called H-pylori.
 Esomeprazole is also used for other conditions where stomach acid suppression is necessary.
 It can also be prescribed for children to treat these conditions however, this is only ever done under the close supervision of a doctor.